 Responding to east Luton’s lack of green space Councillor Andy Malcolm, who is chairman of London Luton Airport Limited said “We have to use what we have, we are surrounded by countryside and all we have to do is jump in the car & drive to it”.

-This was the stunning answer given at a public meeting on Tuesday 26th February, to concerns about the proposed destruction and act of vandalism to the 70-acre Wigmore Valley Park.
+This was the stunning answer given at a public meeting in February, to concerns about the proposed destruction and act of vandalism to the 70-acre Wigmore Valley Park.
 Yes – that means destruction of OUR park, which has county wildlife status and is one of the last wild areas of Luton.

 Stunned audience members were left shocked and reeling at what appeared to be the official council position.

 After presentations by Cllr Andy Malcolm, Chief Executive Laura Church and Corporate Director Robin Porter, a sceptical audience asked questions.
 All of the council officials and councillors were left floundering for answers, as simple questions were either ignored or unsatisfactory answers were given.
 It was clear that that they had no idea of what impact more than doubling of Luton Airport would cause (or were not prepared to tell the audience, given that the council has a long history of hiding the truth).

 It was also confirmed that – despite breaching the council’s own adopted local plan – there are still plans to put in an Eaton Green link road, thus causing Ashcroft Road, Wigmore Lane and Eaton Green Road to act as a major access route for Terminal 2 for traffic coming from the A505 and the A1M.